 When the original Cayenne made its debut, Porsche fans wondered whether the company could credibly put its name on an SUV.
 It could.
 Now in its third generation, the Cayenne is offered with a plug-in hybrid powertrain that has 455 horsepower on tap and offers a very un-hybrid-like 4.7-second sprint from zero to 60mph.
 Combined fuel economy while driving as a hybrid is 21 mpg, but keep in mind this is a plug-in hybrid, so before the gas engine kicks on, the Cayenne can travel 14 miles on all-electric energy with a full battery.

-There’s also a ton of advanced tech aboard the InnoDrive.
+There’s also a ton of advanced tech aboard the 2020 Porsche Cayenne E-Hybrid, like InnoDrive.
 This adaptive cruise control system uses navigation data, radar, and sensors — including traffic, curves, and elevation changes — to estimate “the optimum acceleration and deceleration values,” according to Porsche.
-There’s a standard 12.3-inch touch screen with smartphone connectivity and a Wi-Fi hotspot, too, plus five USB ports throughout the vehicle., like
+There’s a standard 12.3-inch touch screen with smartphone connectivity and a Wi-Fi hotspot, too, plus five USB ports throughout the vehicle.

 Who it’s for: Drivers who want a hybrid SUV but don’t want to have to take a second job to afford it.